United States v. Approximately 64,695 Pounds of Shark Fins: Shark Conservation Act

-Within a month of the decision, Madeleine Bordallo, Delegate from Guam, introduced the Shark Conservation Act in the U.S. House to close the loophole created by the decision.
+Within a month of the decision, Madeleine Bordallo, Delegate from Guam, introduced the Shark Conservation Act in the U.S. House to close the loophole highlighted by the decision.
 It eliminated the fins-to-carcass ratio entirely and replaced it with language forbidding any U.S.-flagged vessel, not just a fishing vessel, from carrying shark fins not naturally attached to the corresponding carcass, mirroring a law already adopted by Hawaii.
 In his later report on the bill, Rep. Nick Rahall, the committee chair, said that Congress had believed in 2000 the language of Magnuson–Stevens was sufficient to prevent transshipment.
 The new legislation's primary purpose, he stated explicitly, was to close the loophole the decision opened.

 The bill was referred to the Natural Resources Committee, which then referred it to its Subcommittee on Fisheries, Wildlife and Oceans, chaired by Bordallo.
 Hearings were held a week later, at which Shelley Clarke, a researcher at Imperial College London who studies the shark-fin trade, observed that transshipment operations such as the KD II's were common and would likely continue as the competition in Hong Kong, the industry's traditional center, grew more intense.
 While the transshipment ban was an effective response to the decision, she suggested that shipments of containerized fins be allowed if they had been separated from their carcasses after landing.

 In the report, Rahall did not directly criticize the court, but Don Young of Alaska, the committee's ranking member, did.
 In a section for additional views at the end of the report, he called the Ninth Circuit's decision "mistaken."
 The KD II's action "was clearly a violation of the Act, but the court ruled otherwise," he wrote.
 "The court was clearly wrong in their decision and I am glad that we are overriding the court decision in this case."